imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### "Explicit is better than implicit."

 Code should be clear and easy to understand.
-Avoid shortcuts or tricks that obscure the meaning of your code.
+Avoid shortcuts or tricks that obscure the meaning of Our code.

 ### "Simple is better than complex."